Divyjn/House-Price-Prediction-Project/README.md

-# 📊 House Price Prediction Project using R and Power BI
+hu# 📊 House Price Prediction Project using R and Power BI

 Welcome to our **House Price Prediction Project**! 🌟 This repository contains an interactive project that predicts house prices using **R** for statistical analysis and **Power BI** for data visualization.